NextCenturyCorporation/AIDA-Interchange-Format/README.md

 ### Java

-To generate the javadoc documenation, navigate to the top level directory in the AIDA-Interchange-Format project.
+To generate the javadoc documentation, navigate to the top level directory in the AIDA-Interchange-Format project.
 Run the following command:

 ```bash
 $ javadoc -d build/docs/javadoc/ src/main/java/com/ncc/aif/*.java